spro/hashpipe/docs/Syntax.md

 [ '2 / 2', '4 / 2', '6 / 2' ]
 ```

-## `@`-expressions
+## At-expressions

-An `@`-expression is a special command suffix used to traverse and transform
-objects, resulting in new objects or values.
-They may occur at the end of any
+An `@`-expression is a special suffix used to traverse and transform objects and arrays.
+They may occur at the end of any command.
-command.

 ### Getting with `.accessor`